Hodakhalid/SIC/README.md

 The Student Grade Calculator is a JavaScript application that collects a student's information, calculates the final grade, determines the student's academic level and pass/fail status, then displays the results using alert().
 The project is built using JavaScript fundamentals such as variables, data types, operators, type conversion, conditional statements, and switch.

 ## Team Members
+- Haidy Araby(Team Leader)
 - Huda Khalid
-- Haidy Araby
 - Mariam Halawa

 ## Each Member's Role
-- Huda: Meet Our Team Section /  About Section / JS
-- Haidy: Navbar / Hero Section / Footer / JS
+- Haidy  : Navbar / Hero Section / Footer / JS
-- Mariam: Features Section / How It Work Section
+- Huda   : Meet Our Team Section /  About Section / Features Section / How it works Section / JS
+- Mariam : She was having a problem with the internet.